dymaczew/fs20icam/LabGuides/Exercise7/README.md

 Notice that there is a "Test" button that allows you to verify whether you policy conditions are setup correctly.

+In the Action section you chose to enrich the event.
+Specifically, you are replacing the Summary field in the Event with a more meaningful string.
+As new Events open that contain "pythonReqHighResponseTime" in the summary, it will be replaced with "Python requests are responding slowly".

 Observe the new Event Policy in the list.

 ![](images/2020-01-16-16-45-29.png)